 Audrey Tautou and Gaspard Ulliel A Very Long Engagement image: Warner Independent Pictures.

-“Academy Awards’ Best Foreign Language Film Rules: Samuel Goldwyn Jr. Speaks Out” last updated in December 2020.
+“Academy Awards’ Arcane Best Foreign Language Film Rules: Samuel Goldwyn Jr. Speaks Out” last updated in July 2021.